 What makes our Foundation Programme stand out

 We reward our top performers for academic excellence.
 Our brightest students have the opportunity to make the Provosts List.
-Some benefits of the Provost List is below:
+Some benefits of the Provost List are:

 • Personal Achievement – solid evidence that you have worked hard during the academic year.

-• Attractiveness to Prospective Employers – increases the competitive edge over fellow applicants.
+• Attractiveness to Prospective Employers – increases the competitive edge overyour class mates

-Another factor that makes our Foundation Programme unique is the integration of theoretical learning with practical application, acquiring professional & life skills, such as: Project Management, Presentation skills, Primary research, Group work, Debates, Critical thinking and Academic research
+Another factor that makes our Foundation Programme unique is the integration of theoretical learning with practical application, acquiring professional & life skills, such as: Project Management, Presentation skills, Primary research, Group work, Debates, Critical thinking and Academic research.
+We try to make learning as fun and as interactive as possible - this year we held a project management competition where students stood the chance of winning cash prizes for their group presentations - click here

 In order to pave the way for your undergraduate studies at our university, the Foundation Programme at our campus offers three routes or majors.
 The routes are: